i8degrees/redstone-university/src/Part-I--Foundations/03_Decoders-and-Displays/draft.md

 > **PLACEHOLDER:** Insert Minecraft screenshot and CircuitVerse diagram of the 4-to-10 decoder build.

 **Lesson Summary:**
-You’ve just built a circuit that can recognize any single digit from 0 to 9 in binary—an essential skill for translating between human and machine language.
+You’ve just built a circuit that can recognize any single digit from 0 to 9 in binary.
+This is an essential skill for translating between human and machine language.

 **Real-World Connection: The Instruction Decoder**
 >